 This makes me the queen of candid shots so you can expect a gallery full of natural smiles, heads-thrown-back laughter and spontaneous hugs.

-When it comes to formal photos (think: groups and couple shots), I aim to make these as fast, as fun and as informal as possible.
+When it comes to formal photos (groups and couple shots), I aim to make these as fast, as fun and as informal as possible.
 I love a bit of golden hour lens flare or a twirly umbrella on a rainy day.

 My aim is always to bring the calm when you need it, the fun when you want it and the eye for beautiful photographs so you can always remember the details of your wedding day.